What is a heat exchanger in a boiler?

 How does a combi boiler heat exchanger work?

-A boiler works by using hot gas to heat water - and a heat exchanger is what allows this to happen.
+A boiler works by using hot gas to heat water, and a heat exchanger is what allows this to happen.

 Condensing gas combi boilers used to have two heat exchangers, as it’s thought that this was more efficient.
 To begin with, the water was heated in the primary exchanger.
 As hot waste gases were produced, the water that returned from its circuit around the radiators was pushed into the secondary heat exchanger, which only used waste gas to heat the water.
 Once it had been heated slightly in this heat exchanger, it returned to the primary one to become even hotter.
-Viessmann boilers only contain one heat exchanger.
-The stainless steel design means that all of the heat generated can be extracted in one pass.
-This is due to the exchanger’s larger surface area and the position of the burner, which sits centrally within the cylindrical heat exchanger.

 What boilers have stainless steel heat exchangers?